tiloc/faiadashu/doc/overview.md

 a set of reference implementations, but it is very easy to implement your own provider, based on your required sources of information (web-server, EMR, file system,...).

+> Faiadashu Online is providing an implementation of `ResourceProvider` that can connect to FHIR servers.

 ##### Questionnaire
 The library is looking for the Questionnaire through the URI in constant `questionnaireResourceUri`.